MartinMuzatko/Cube2Mapping/README.md

 ##Building on the grid

-As we covered the different cubesizes and their use before, you may wonder why exactly the size 4 and 5 should be used for layouts.
+As we covered the different cubesizes and their use before, you may wonder why exactly the size 5 and 6 should be used for layouts.

 First of all: it is about mathematics.
 You can jump a specific height, run at a specific velocity, etc. I have no idea if this was actually on purpose by the creator, but it seems to be that creating gaps with a 5-sized cube is just about the right distance a player can safely jump.
 Creating other layout elements such as stairs, just go right with this size.
 This doesn't mean that you have to create every single pathway just a cube wide, having variation is very important.
 To sum up this chapter: building on the grid saves you time to get a proper layout working without caring too much about the detail.
 You do not want to throw away a fully detailed and texturized work, so make sure that the layout works before getting on that.

+Building on the grid also saves you WTR.
+You can see them in the lower left corner when editing.
+This is your how-laggy is-my-map o meter

 ##The building-blocks of layouts

 We just cover the things here, that a layout should only contain before getting into any further detail.